 AMERICAN COLLEGIATE at AMERICAN UNIVERSITY ENROLLMENT CONTRACT

-- By submitting your deposit you are agreeing to this Enrollment Contract, which forms a binding agreement between you and American Collegiate at American University (“American Collegiate,” “we,” or “us”).
+- By submitting your deposit, you are agreeing to this Enrollment Contract, which forms a legal contract between you and American Collegiate at American University (“American Collegiate,” “we,” or “us”).
 American Collegiate reserves the right to amend this Enrollment Contract from time to time.

-- In addition to this Enrollment Contract, as part of your conditional offer you have received other information and documents that contain additional terms of your participation.
-Please familiarize yourself with all documentation provided to you by American Collegiate.
+- In addition to this Enrollment Contract, please familiarize yourself with all documentation provided to you by American Collegiate.

 Tuition and Fees; Refunds

 - Failure to Pay.
 Failure to pay by your payment deadline may lead to penalties, including late fees, inability to gain access to housing and use of a meal plan, inability to transfer after your first year, and a hold on your account that will prevent you from enrolling in classes.
-If you are unable to enroll due to nonpayment of tuition and fees you may be in violation of your immigration status.
-You may be dismissed from American Collegiate for failure to pay your account balance.
+If you are unable to enroll in the minimum number of credits due to nonpayment of tuition and fees, you may be in violation of your immigration status.
+You may be administratively separated from American Collegiate for failure to pay your account balance.

 - Deposit Refunds.
-We will only refund your deposit if you provide us with written notification and documentation showing that your visa application has been denied prior to the move-in date.
+To be eligible for a refund of your deposit, within 60 days after your program’s start date you must submit a written refund request together with documentation showing that your visa application has been denied prior to the move-in date.
 Otherwise, we do not refund deposits.

 |Intake Semester*||Last Day for Refund 100%||Last Day for Refund 50%||Last Day for Refund 25%||Begin 0% Refund|